ReEntry/DesignPhase/ProjectPlan/DraftUpdateEmail.md

 A few updates for you regarding the status of the ReEntry project and next steps.

 1)	In accordance with Judge Aiken’s general designation in Brooklyn of Dan as the main point of contact for the project as well as the reality that Dan’s been running point for most project issues we thought it made sense to formalize that role, at least to the extent that we have formal roles, and designate Dan as the Project Lead for the ReEntry Project.
 This would not change much of the way that the project is currently being run but would specifically mean the following:

   a.
-Dazza would transition to Dan responsibility for the GitHub repository and the and the ReEntryApp website.
+Dazza would transition to Dan responsibility for the GitHub repository and the ReEntryApp website.

   b.
 Dan would be the main point of contact for press inquiries though likely still delegating responsibility for responding to those inquiries to our Project Press Lead.